Analyzing Ocugen's Unusual Options Activity | Benzinga

 Analyzing Ocugen's Unusual Options Activity

-Shares of Ocugen (NASDAQ:OCGN) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $6.74.
+Shares of Ocugen (NASDAQ:OCGN) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $7.84.

 - Sentiment: BULLISH